 About the Grant

 Upon completion of mandatory training via webinar, applicants that pursue the $5000 grant are required to submit a viable, sales-ready business plan and engage in follow-up consultations for a minimum of 3 months.
 Starter Company Plus is a competitive program and all eligible applicants may not be selected.
 If you are successful in applying for the grant, the expenses must be approved and receipts must be provided.
 To qualify for a grant, you must be able to make a contribution in cash or in-kind (inventory, capital, equipment, etc.) amounting to at least 25% of the grant.

 - 18 years of age or older at the time of application

-- Proposing a new company, expansion of an existing company or buying a business in Ontario
+- Proposing a new company, expanding an existing company or buying a business in Ontario

 - Not attending school full time nor returning to school